 If you need quality of service and you also need to manage multiple connections you will need to choose a device that can manage this for you.
 We use and recommend Fortinet’s UTM (Unified Threat Management) devices.
 They have devices that scale from the very low end for small businesses all the way up to data centre size.
 They can also operate in high availability mode allowing for full redundancy where if one connection or one device fails the users won’t notice any downtime.

 Different backup link approaches

-If you are are taking on the project yourself firstly you will need to determine what capacity you need.
+If you are taking on the project yourself first you will need to determine what capacity you need.
 How has your current link been performing and is the existing link enough?
 If you don’t have a device that can give you that data ask your existing provider.
 They will be able to provide some metrics to show you where you stand.
 Think about what changes are coming, is data going to the cloud or into a hosted environment.
 What will that change need?